 - FrSky X4R-SB – 3/16 Channel Receiver with SBUS and CPPM without pins

 With latest Flight Controllers, OSD is built in.
 But if you are using an old version you could get one.
 OSD stands for On-Screen Display.
 It is really helpful as it shows flight time, battery voltage, current, GPS, warnings and many more.

 In order to join wires terminals, you will need connectors.
 They will really come in handy and saves you from a lot of trouble.
 Connectors consist of Plugs and Jacks.
-Plugs are male ended while jacks are female ended.
+Plugs are male ended while jacks are female ending.
 You will need connectors to merge motors with ESCs, Power Distribution Board with battery and vice versa.

-Building Your own Quadcopter: First Built
+Build Your Own Quadcopter: First Built

 By the time now, you should be aware of every single aspect of drone and it’s parts.
 After the detailed knowledge of drone accessories, you will know which thing will suit you best.
 Now all you have to do is select and assemble.

 In order to build a drone, first of all, I need you to create a mental image of your drone.
 You have to imagine what sort of drone you are going to make and what will be its purpose.

 Whether you are going to make a quadcopter or octocopter, whether you are using it for aerial photography or drone racing it’s totally up to you.

 Now you have made your mind and you know what you are creating.
 To explain you better I’m also going to make a drone with you, this will helps you a lot.

 If you want to build your own Quadcopter you will need a frame with four arms.
 Your frame should be lightweight and strong.
 If you are building your own frame the material you use could be carbon fiber, plastic, metal or wood.